Scientology and Tom Cruise: Setting the Record Straight on the Actor and His Religion

 2. What Did Tom Cruise Find Appealing about Scientology?

-In most religions, members get treated the same regardless of their economic and social status.
-But Scientology sets itself apart by unabashedly giving preferential treatment to its celebrity followers.
+In most religions, members get treated the same regardless of their economic and social status (or, at least, that's the goal).
+Scientology sets itself apart by unabashedly giving preferential treatment to its celebrity followers.
 It even has set up Celebrity Centres for "artists, politicians, leaders of industry, sports figures and anyone with the power and vision to create a better world."
 It's not surprising that aging stars such as Tom Cruise, John Travolta, and Kirstie Alley love this universe where they're placed high above everyone else despite their poor box office receipts, cancelled television shows, and panned performances.

 While Tom Cruise has clout in the movie business, it's paltry compared to what he enjoys within Scientology.
 In that bubble, he's treated like a demigod who—after thirty years of practice, study, and huge amounts of fees—has achieved the status of Operating Thetan VII.
 He now allegedly has super powers that include moving inanimate objects with his mind, leaving his body at will, and controlling the behavior of both animals and humans.
 It's also been reported that he now ranks high in the religion's leadership.
-Hubbard, although deceased, is still considered number one.
+Hubbard, although deceased, is still considered number one as the faithful await his return.
 David Miscavige, the current leader, is number two, and Cruise is number three.

 3. Why Does Tom Cruise Date and Marry Women Who Don't Share His Religion?